RDKRACZ/simple-graves-mod/README.md

-# Fabric Example Mod
+# Simple Graves Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Adds graves that spawn when you die.
+They store your items upon death.

 ## License